FayCarsons/ocaml-joy/README.md

 ![offset-circle](/tutorial-circle-offset.png)

 Notice the call to `show`, the circle is placed within a list.
 This is how we render shapes in Joy.
-Placing our primitive arguments in a list allows us to draw any number of shapes at once without any awkward optional argument syntax.
+Placing our joy_shape arguments in a list allows us to draw any number of shapes at once without any awkward optional argument syntax.

 And finally `write` writes our digital canvas to a PNG file. `write` takes an